medeiros/medeiros.github.io/_posts/2020-10-09-Kafka-Core-Concepts.md

 unexpected behaviors.
-- It is also possible to overwrite the algorithm behavior (change [MurmurHash2](https://en.wikipedia.org/wiki/MurmurHash) for something else), by overwriting the Kafka `TopicPartition` class.
+- It is also possible to overwrite the algorithm behavior (change [MurmurHash2](https://en.wikipedia.org/wiki/MurmurHash) for something else), by overwriting the Kafka `DefaultPartitioner` class.
 - You can also to explicit define which data goes to which partition of a topic, when writing the producer client.
 You have to use the API for that.